nicholaides/boulevard/README.md

             $ boulevard generate-key > .boulevard.key
             $ secret_key=$(cat .boulevard.key)

-    3. Set up a host on Heroku to run your code.
+    3. Set up a Boulevard host on Heroku to run your code.
+      You'll need Heroku's CLI tool and a Heroku account.
+      Switch to a different directory and run:

+            $ cd ~/Desktop
             $ git clone https://github.com/promptworks/boulevard-heroku-ruby
             $ cd boulevard-heroku-ruby
             $ heroku apps:create
             $ heroku config:set BOULEVARD_SECRET_KEY="$secret_key"
             $ git push heroku master

-        Remember the URL of the Heroku you just created.
+        Remember the URL of the Heroku app you just created.

             $ host='https://scrumptious-eagle.herokuapp.com'

-2. Write a Rack app that will run on the back-end.
+2. Back in our app's directory, write a Rack app that will run on the back-end.
   Save it in a file, like `my-rack-app.rb`

     ```ruby